Updated: August 6, 2021

 Unfortunately, medical schools still don’t teach students about the ECS.5 According to experts, faculty and administrations don’t want to add new material to an already overloaded curriculum.

 The ECS affects each body differently depending upon the concentration of receptors.
 Cannabinoids bind to the two primary receptor types, CB1 and CB2 receptors.
-CB1 receptors appear concentrated in the central nervous system, while CB2 receptors can be found throughout the body.6
+CB1 - cannabinoid receptors appear concentrated in the central nervous system, while CB2 receptors can be found throughout the body.6

 CB1 receptors appear to be concentrated in the central nervous system, particularly the brain.7 CB1 can be found in the hippocampus and associational cortical regions, the cerebellum, and the basal ganglia.
 But CB1 receptors are not found in areas of the brain that control your heart rate and breathing.
 This may be the reason why there is no risk of fatal CBD overdose.

 Unlike CB1 receptor activation, which can cause a person to feel “high,” the activation of CB2 receptors simply doesn’t do that.
 That’s because CB2 receptors appear to serve a role in non-psychoactive functions like general wellness.8,9 CB2 receptors have also been found in the spinal cord, and in regions of the brain.10